ad-repo/track-the-thing/README.md

 ## Why People Use It

-- **Capture everything** – Rich text, code, voice dictation, camera shots, video, uploads, JSON/YAML helpers, and link previews live inside one editor.
+- **Capture everything** – Rich text, code blocks, voice dictation, camera/video capture, file uploads, JSON/YAML tools, and link previews in one editor.
+- **Run code inline** – Jupyter notebook cells execute Python directly in your notes.
+Import and export `.ipynb` files.
+- **AI-assisted editing** – Send selected text to OpenAI, Anthropic, or Gemini.
+Route queries to local MCP servers with pattern matching.
-- **Organize on your terms** – Daily notes, pinned entries, Trello-style lists, Kanban boards, day labels, and custom emojis stay in sync.
+- **Organize on your terms** – Daily notes, pinned entries, Trello-style lists, Kanban boards, labels, reminders, and custom emojis.
-- **Report instantly** – Weekly reports and the Selected Entries Report turn any tagged entry into shareable Markdown.
+- **Report instantly** – Weekly reports and Selected Entries Report export tagged content to Markdown or Jira format.
-- **Control the UI** – Built-in themes, custom themes, backgrounds, textures, and condensed display toggles give you a workspace that fits.
+- **Control the UI** – 30+ themes, custom backgrounds, textures, and display toggles for a workspace that fits.
+- **Own your data** – SQLite database and local storage keep notes on your machine.
+Full JSON backup/restore.
-- **Deploy anywhere** – Docker, local dev, or the desktop/Tauri build all share the same codebase and backup/restore format.
+- **Deploy anywhere** – Docker, local dev, or desktop app share the same codebase and data format.

 ---